nzakas/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

 ## Other String Changes

 JavaScript strings have always lagged behind similar features of other languages.
-It was only in ECMAScript 5 that strings finally gained a `trim()` method, and ECMAScript 6 continues extending JavaScript's capacity to parse strings with new functionality.
+It was only in ECMAScript 5 that strings finally gained a `trim()` method, for example, and ECMAScript 6 continues extending JavaScript's capacity to parse strings with new functionality.

 ### Methods for Identifying Substrings